A Tale from the Dusty Corner: Beam Therapeutics Inc (BEAM) Stock

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 18.84 percent of Beam Therapeutics Inc shares are owned by insiders, and 75.57 percent are held by financial institutions.
-Evans John M., the CEO at Beam Therapeutics Inc (BEAM) has sold 60,000 shares of firm on Jan 31 at a price of $25.33 against the total amount of $1.52 million.
-In another inside trade, Bellon Christine, Chief Legal Officer of Beam Therapeutics Inc (NASDAQ:BEAM) sold 1,907 shares of the firm on Jan 03 for a total worth of $50383.0 at a price of $26.42.
-An inside trade which took place on Nov 20, Chief Legal Officer of Beam Therapeutics Inc Bellon Christine sold 10,000 shares of firm against total price of $0.3 million at the cost of $30.50 per share.
+Currently, 18.84 percent of Beam Therapeutics Inc shares are owned by insiders, and 77.24 percent are held by financial institutions.
+FMR LLC, the See Remark 1 at Beam Therapeutics Inc (BEAM) has sold 900,000 shares of firm on Feb 14 at a price of $30.55 against the total amount of $27.5 million.
+In another inside trade, FMR LLC, See Remark 1 of Beam Therapeutics Inc (NASDAQ:BEAM) sold 1,565 shares of the firm on Feb 13 for a total worth of $48139.0 at a price of $30.76.
+An inside trade which took place on Jan 31, CEO of Beam Therapeutics Inc Evans John M. sold 60,000 shares of firm against total price of $1.52 million at the cost of $25.33 per share.